Cog-Creators/Red-DiscordBot/docs/cog_guides/admin.rst

-It also provides tools for the bot owner such as server locking (once enabled, the bot will instantly leave new servers they join) and announcements, which will send something in all the servers of the bot.
+It also provides tools for the bot owner such as server locking (once enabled, the bot will instantly leave new servers they join) and announcements, which will can send something in all the servers of the bot.

 .. _admin-commands: